Amazon's bid to buy Roomba maker iRobot is called off amid pushback in Europe

 LONDON (AP) — Amazon called off its purchase of robot vacuum maker iRobot on Monday, blaming "undue and disproportionate regulatory hurdles" after the European Union signaled its objection to the deal.

 The companies said in joint statement that they were disappointed but mutually agreed to terminate the acquisition.
-The deal faced antitrust scrutiny on both sides of the Atlantic, but most strongly in Europe, where regulators investigating competition concerns were expected to issue a final decision by Feb.
+The deal faced antitrust scrutiny on both sides of the Atlantic, but most strongly in Europe, where regulators investigating competition concerns had been expected to issue a final decision by Feb.
 14.

-Amazon announced in 2022 that it would buy iRobot, maker of the circular-shaped Roomba vacuum, for $1.7 billion in cash.
+Shares of iRobot tumbled as much as nearly 19% on news of the canceled deal.
+In 2022, Amazon announced that it would buy the Bedford, Massachusetts-based company for $1.7 billion in cash.
 But the value of the deal fell 15% after iRobot incurred new debt.

-The European Commission, the European Union's executive arm and top antitrust enforcer, had informed Amazon last year of its "preliminary view" that the iRobot acquisition would hurt competition in the industry.
+The European Commission, the European Union's executive arm and top antitrust enforcer, told Amazon last year of its "preliminary view" that the iRobot acquisition would hurt competition in the industry.

+“Our in-depth investigation preliminarily showed that the acquisition of iRobot would have enabled Amazon to foreclose iRobot’s rivals by restricting or degrading access to the Amazon Stores,” Margrethe Vestager, the commission’s competition chief, said Monday.

+The investigation raised fears that Amazon would have been able to “delist or not list rival robot vacuum cleaners,” reduce their visibility on its marketplace, limit access to “commercially attractive product labels” like Amazon’s Choice, or make it costlier for iRobot’s rivals to advertise and sell their products, she said in a statement.

+It would have been “economically profitable” for Amazon to shut out rivals, limiting competition and leading to higher prices, lower quality and less innovation, she said.

-While British antitrust regulators cleared the purchase in June, it also still faced scrutiny in the U.S. by the Federal Trade Commission.
+British antitrust regulators cleared Amazon's purchase in June, but it still faced scrutiny in the U.S. by the Federal Trade Commission, which which filed a landmark antitrust lawsuit against the online retail giant last year.

-The European Commission did not respond immediately to a request for comment.
-It had been concerned that Amazon could reduce the visibility of an iRobot competitor’s product or limit access to certain labels, such as “Amazon’s choice,” that may attract more shoppers.

-The commission said last year that Amazon also might have found ways to raise the costs of iRobot’s rivals to advertise and sell their products on its platform.

 David Zapolsky, Amazon’s general counsel, lashed out at regulators and said consumers would lose out on “faster innovation and more competitive prices.”